asteroid-team/asteroid/docs/source/faq.rst

 Be sure that your training/validation losses are completely flat at the end of training.
 Need to attach a DPRNN log here.

-3. If it's not both, there is a real bug and we're happy you caught it !
+3. If it's not both, there is a real bug and we're happy you caught it!
 Please, open an issue with your torch/pytorch_lightning/asteroid versions to let us know.

 How long does it take to train a model?